adi-dev-vikram/Learning-Go/README.md

 A repository containing the projects i will implement while learning Golang.

 * Build a basic web server using Golang which connects to clients and returns some information.
-* Build a networking CLI tool using golang.
+* Build a networking CLI tool using golang to give a detailed dns insight.